quran/quran-ios/README.md

 ## License

-Quran for iOS is available under the MIT license.
+Quran - by Quran.com - قرآن is available under the MIT license.
 See the LICENSE file for more info.